AlfredQuak/tgen/README.md

 tgen
 ====
 tgen is a codegenerator for tntet, this is the first dev-version.
 Bugs, feature request please add to issues.
-This is not stable!
+This is alpha!
 Use it on your own risk!